Handicap Parking New Jersey DMV Forms

 Parking Pass Requirements

 Having a disabled parking pass in New Jersey provides plenty of benefits.
-The requirements to get one include:
+That’s why the set New Jersey handicap parking requirements to get one include:

 - Permanent and severe disability, to the point where an assistive device is needed in order to walk